wafec/wafec-challenge/README.md

 With SQS the events are queued, and then a free instance of the service will pick it up and process that event as soon it gets in.

 Also, this project would be decoupled from the others if we just change the architecture this way.
 In case some change is made externally, we might create a processing task in this service to update the state of the data.

+If the business allows us, I think roles should be in the same domain as users and teams, so we should not be concerned in this case to have integration between these two services.
+Both would be using the same database so on the same quanta.